explosion/spaCy/website/docs/api/entityruler.md

 ## EntityRuler.from_disk {#from_disk tag="method"}

-Load the entity ruler from a file.
+Load the entity ruler from a path.
 Expects either a file containing newline-delimited JSON (JSONL) with one entry per line, or a directory containing a `patterns.jsonl` file and a `cfg` file with the component configuration.